kos-lang/kos/doc/grammar.md

     LoopStatement ::= "loop" CompoundStatement

-Do-while statement
+Repeat-while statement
 ------------------

-The do-while statement consists of a compound statement and a condition.
+The repeat-while statement consists of a compound statement and a condition.
 It executes the compound statement as long as the condition is truthy.
 The condition is evaluated after each iteration of the compound statement.

 The parentheses around the condition expression are optional - they are part of the expression.

-    DoWhileStatement ::= "do" CompoundStatement
+    RepeatWhileStatement ::= "repeat" CompoundStatement
                              "while" RHSExpression OptSemicolon

 While statement